Lebowski1234/dero-racers/readme.md

 * Enter a starting block height in the future.
 The height must be no more than 3600 higher than the current block height.

 * Press Create Race!
-The cost of starting a race is 0.01 testnet Dero.
+The cost of creating a race is 0.01 testnet Dero.

 * The contract owner can limit the number of races a player can start to 1 at a time (the first race must finish before a new race can be created).
 This is not set right now, but can be changed any time by the contract owner.